Nancypadilla7/MECA482/README.md

 ## Introduction
 **Background**

 The "Furuta Pendulum" is a sytem of two arms linked together controlled by one motor.
 The first arm rotates in a horizontal plane and the second arm rotates in a vertical plane at the end of the first arm.
+A motor is attached to one end of the first arm while the second arm is attached to the other end.
+The second arm rotates freely about its rotation plane.
 A Furuta Pendulm can be seen in the figure below.

 <p align="center">
   <img width="165" height="300" src="https://github.com/Nancypadilla7/MECA482/blob/main/images/RotaryInvertedPendulum.png?raw= true" title="Furuta Pendulum Example">
 </p>

 <h3 align="center">Furuta Pendulum Example</h3>

-Resources
+The goal is to balance the second arm in an upwards vertical position.
+To acheive this, control methods must be developed, tested and implemented.
+A mathematical model is devloped in MATLAB using the methods developed by Hernández-Guzmán (870).
+The model is simulated in CoppeliaSim to verify its success.

+Several resources are listed below.
+These resources were utlized by the team throughtout the design process of the project.
+For full citation refer to "Reference":
+Automatic Control with experiments: Victor Manuel Hernandez-Guzman & Ramon Silva-Ortigoza Control System Engineering : 7th Edition; Norman S. Nice

 ## System Requirements
 ## Model
 ## Controller and Design Simulations
 ## Results
 ## References

-Several resources are listed below.
-These resources were utlized by the team throughtout the design process of the project.
-For full citation refer to "Reference":
-Automatic Control with experiments: Victor Manuel Hernandez-Guzman & Ramon Silva-Ortigoza Control System Engineering : 7th Edition; Norman S. Nice
+Hernández-Guzmán, Victor Manuel, and Ramón Silva-Ortigoza.
+Automatic control with experiments.
+Cham, Switzerland: Springer, 2019.

+Nise, N. S. (2011).
+Control Systems Engineering.
+John Wiley & Sons.